JacksonO123/signals/README.md

 # Docs

-Signals are a reactivity privative built on the observer pattern.
+Signals are a reactivity primitive built on the observer pattern.

 The term "tracked scopes" is used frequently and means any "scope" (usually a callback function) that is being observed by the library.
 All of the bellow functions track dependencies: